Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 The following list indicates which vertex version’s data is being written into the diagnostic file:

-1. A vertex succeeds once: The vertex data is written with the vertex’ version number.
+1. A vertex succeeds once: The vertex data is written with the vertex’s version number.
 2. A vertex succeeds several times (e.g., they were submitted concurrently and both succeeded): The information for both vertices is written.
 The vertices have different version numbers.
-The highest version number is the one that is the one taken as the input for the next stage.
+The highest version number is the one that is taken as the input for the next stage.
 3. A retried vertex after a failed vertex: Both the retried and the failed vertex information is written.
 The highest version information is the one considered as the input for the next stage.
 The element representing the failed vertex gets an additional attribute `failed="true"`.
 4. A vertex fails due to user-error: The last failed vertex is written with the content.
 The element representing the failed vertex gets an additional attribute `failed="true"`.
 5. A vertex fails due to system-error: The last failed vertex is written with the content, as long as the error is catch-able (e.g., a store read error).
 The element representing the failed vertex gets an additional attribute `failed="true"`.